What Size AC Do I Need in Austin? (Why Most Systems Are Wrong)

 Oversized systems cool the air quickly, but they don’t run long enough to remove humidity, which is essential for comfort in Texas.

-After correcting the system sizing and installing a properly sized unit, the home became significantly more comfortable and the humidity issues were resolved.
+After correcting the system sizing and installing a properly sized unit, the home became significantly more comfortable and the humidity issues were resolved after correcting the system sizing and addressing underlying airflow and duct issues.

 Why Many AC Systems Are Still Oversized